peerdavid/capsule-network/README.md

 # Capsule Network
 Kears implementation of CapsuleNet [1] based on the already existing implementations [2] and [3].

+## Differences to [1]
+1. Added epsilon to margin_loss to avoid numerical errors
+2. Added epsilon to euclidean_distance of generator to avoid numerical errors

 # References:
 [[1]](https://arxiv.org/pdf/1710.09829.pdf) Hinton et al., Dynamic Routing Between Capsules, NIPS 2017 <br />